playframework/playframework/documentation/manual/javaGuide/tutorials/todolist/JavaTodoList.md

 * `app/` contains the application’s core, split between models, controllers and views directories.
 This is the directory where .java source files live.
 * `conf/` contains all the application’s configuration files, especially the main `application.conf` file, the `routes` definition files and the `messages` files used for internationalization.
 * `project/` contains the build scripts.
 The build system is based on sbt.
-But a new play application comes with a default build script that will just works fine for our application.
+But a new play application comes with a default build script that will just work fine for our application.
 * `public/` contains all the publicly available resources, which includes JavaScript, stylesheets and images directories.
 * `test/` contains all the application tests.
 Tests can be written as JUnit tests.